Menu

 Ensuring the safety and health of Club members

-As a matter of course, the club request all paddlers wear a buoyancy aid, dry cag or appropriate cagougle (in all seasons), a helmet and – if participants are confident in evacuating their boat – a spray-deck.
+As a matter of course, the club requires all paddlers wear a buoyancy aid, dry cag or appropriate cagougle (in all seasons), a helmet and – if participants are confident in evacuating their boat – a spray-deck.
+A coach or trip leader may decide that helmets are not required, but members should ensure they have one available.

 The Quartermaster and event organisers regularly check all Club equipment.
 However if members do notice defective equipment, it is expected that it is reported to the trip organiser or a committee member.